sagemathinc/cocalc-compute-docker/src/proxy/README.md

 Here,

-- `PROXY_PORT` -- port to serve on; 443 is a good choice, because this servers over https using a self-signed cert
+- `PROXY_PORT` \-\- port to serve on; 443 is a good choice, because this servers over https using a self\-signed cert

-- `PROXY_HOSTNAME` -- what the serve listens to.
+- `PROXY_HOSTNAME` \-\- what the serve listens to.
 Use 0.0.0.0 to listen on all interfaces.

-- `PROXY_AUTH_TOKEN_FILE` -- path to a file that contains the secret token.
+- `PROXY_AUTH_TOKEN_FILE` \-\- path to a file that contains the secret token.
 Make this file empty to turn off authentication.

-- `PROXY_CONFIG` -- path to json file that contains the config.
+- `PROXY_CONFIG` \-\- path to json file that contains the config.
 An example config is:

 ```json
 [